asterisk/documentation/docs/Development/Asterisk-Project-Infrastructure-Future/index.md

----
+!!! note

-**Note:**  For all cases where Github Actions are referenced for automation a market place action will be used if it works for our usage.
+    For all cases where Github Actions are referenced for automation a market place action will be used if it works for our usage.

----
+[//]: # (end-note)

 Much like we do with the existing Atlassian and Gerrit based infrastructure, we would like to leverage automation as much as possible to reduce the amount of work we have to do.
 Github provides Actions which will be utilized by the process to automate things.